Jonas-Zielke/CPCluster/docs/DEVELOPER_GUIDE.md

 - `failover_timeout_ms` and `master_addresses` – reconnection behaviour.
 - `max_retries` – limit for connection attempts when (re)joining the master.
 - `internet_ports` – list of ports bound by Internet nodes.
+- `state_file` – path where the master node persists its state.

 `cpcluster_common::Task` includes variants such as `Tcp`, `Udp`, `ComplexMath`, `StoreData`, `RetrieveData`, `DiskWrite`, `DiskRead`, `GetGlobalRam` and `GetStorage` in addition to compute and HTTP requests.